 How to install and run

-Double-click the downloaded file to decompress and find “BFMe” and “BFMmz”.
-Upon double-clicking the “BFMe.xla” or “BFMmz.xla” in the folders, the Microsoft Excel runs and shows the startup menu to use the programs.
+Double-click the downloaded file to decompress and find “BFMe”, “BFMmz”, “BFMgh”, and “BFMbf”.
+Upon double-clicking “BFMe.xla”, “BFMmz.xla”, “BFMgh.xla” or “BFMbf.xla” in the folders, the Microsoft Excel runs and shows the startup menu to use the programs.

 Notes on use

-- Use genuine Microsoft Excel only to avoid any problem in the operation.
+- Use a genuine copy of Microsoft Excel to avoid any problems in the operation.

-- Use the program with the macro security level of Excel in “Disable all macros with notification”.
+- Set the macro security level of Excel to “Disable all macros with notification”.

 - Please refer to the operation manual for details.

-- Neither programs guarantee that the users derive the same result as the calculated outputs (ex. total income) from putting the created farming plan into practice.
+- None of the programs guarantee that the users will derive the same results as the calculated outputs (ex. total income) when putting the created farming plan into practice.